Eyebrow Piercings: A Complete Guide

 Any time you puncture the skin, there is the possibility of scaring.
-However, properly caring for the piercing should minimize this possibility.
-Also, the hair of the eyebrow will aid in concealing any possible scarring.
+Nevertheless, properly caring for the piercing should minimize this possibility.
+Additionally, the hair of the eyebrow will aid in concealing any possible scarring.
 By not touching or frequently irritating the area, chances for scarring will also decrease.

-However, there are occasions in which swelling can be more pervasive and noticeable.
-Use ice packs and extra pillows to elevate your head when you are resting to treat this condition.
+In the event of swelling taking place, use ice packs and extra pillows to elevate your head when you are resting to treat this condition.
 You can also take anti-inflammatories, such as Advil or Motrin.
-It is also wise to avoid blood thinners, such as alcohol and caffeine.
+Furthermore, it would be wise to avoid blood thinners, such as alcohol and caffeine.
 If the excessive swelling continues, consult with your physician as soon as possible.